whysoserious-joker/weather_api/README.md

 There are many reasons why we need to do this , lets state a dew.

 - create a primary key for each station
+    - how? using factorize method in python which creates unique value for values in a given series.

 - Lets say you need to extract weather data for Postdam by its name or coordinates.
 We need to figure out which stations are near to Potsdam or the given coordinates.
 To do this, we need to calcualate the distance between the given coordinates and all the station coordinates and sort it in ascending order to get the nearest station.